 For different EoSs considerable differences are also found in the properties of radio remnants.
 Based on our sample of models we estimate an uncertainty of up to a factor of 200 for the theoretical predictions of the brightness of these events.

 Future work should address a variety of issues.
 The hydrodynamical models of NS mergers should include magnetic fields and the effects of neutrino interactions should be explored.
 Our results also need to be confirmed by fully relativistic merger simulations.
 The properties of emitted electromagnetic radiation should be computed for detailed multi-dimensional outflow models including the corresponding nuclear network calculations to determine the composition and heating.
-Radiative transfer calculations will have to be performed, employing appropriate opacities of r-process elements, to study the observational appearance of the potentially anisotropic ejecta dependent on the viewing direction.
+Radiative transfer calculations will have to be performed to study the observational appearance of the potentially anisotropic ejecta dependent on the viewing direction.
+This will require employing appropriate opacities of the r-processed material as recently derived by~\citet{2013arXiv1303.5788K}.
+The corresponding opacity increase by orders of magnitude leads to considerably lower peak luminosities and longer peak timescales than estimated in our work.
+However, in view of the faster expansion timescales and the lower ejecta masses of our relativistic models the very long durations of radioactive transients calculated by~\citet{2013arXiv1303.5787B} (on the basis of assumed outflow properties) appear to be on the extreme side.
 In this context it will also be important to determine the contribution of mass ejection from the secular evolution of the merger remnant (a black hole-torus system or hypermassive NS), which will lose mass through neutrino-driven and magnetohydrodynamical outflows.